 It is this holistic approach to pediatric medicine (dentists, hygienists, speech therapists, nurses, and pediatricians working together) that fosters the connection that brings our four unique organizations together.
-Together we are creating a stronger understanding of children's airway health, developing education for pediatric medical professionals, and are driving the mission for eradicating childhood airway and sleep disorders.
+Together we are creating a stronger understanding of children's airway health, developing education for pediatric medical professionals, and driving the mission for eradicating childhood airway and sleep disorders.

 By pooling our combined resources, expertise, and knowledge, we are able to create stronger campaigns and educational efforts to impact a long-term, positive change in children's health...ending the silent epidemic currently affecting 400-million children globally.

 While we are united in our goal of eradicating children's airway disorders and educating pediatric professionals, we continue to operate as four separate organizations.
 You can find out more about each organization on our Working Together pages and stay up-to-date on our joint ventures and events.